troldal/OpenXLSX/README.md

 make
 ```

 Depending on your system, you may need to supply cmake with additional commands.
-Also, if you use MinGW, you may need to run 'mingw32-make' instead of 'make'.
+Also, if you use MinGW makefiles, you may need to run 'mingw32-make' instead of 'make'.

 If you use an IDE, such as Visual Studio or Xcode, you can supply cmake with a -G flag, followed by which build system you need.
 See CMake documentation for details.